Skip to content

 • Health policy developers

 Why Your Perspective Matters: Policymakers play a crucial role in shaping the landscape of healthcare through legislation and health policies.
 Your decisions impact funding, regulations, and the strategic direction of healthcare services.
-Join this group if you are involved in policy-making that affects rural, remote, and First Nations and Métis communities.
+Join this group if you are involved in policy-making that affects rural and remote communities.

 Health Administrators